 - ½ tsp. coarse Kosher salt per pound of meat

-- On medium-high heat, heat remaining oil in an oven-proof, stainless or cast iron skillet until smoking.
-Sear roast on all sides until golden brown, about 3 – 4 minutes per side.
+- Warm a large skillet over medium-high heat until very hot.
+Sear roast on all sides until golden brown, about 4-7 minutes per side.

 - Remove pan from heat.
-Insert the probe of the thermometer through one end so that it reaches the middle of the roast.
+Insert the probe of an oven-safe thermometer through one end so that it reaches the middle of the roast.